 We are also able to provide technical analyses of paintings for attribution assessment purposes.

-Our paintings conservators have ongoing research interests within The University of Melbourne, including the investigation of modern painting materials and methods, the materials and art practice of nineteenth century Australian artists, additives in modern synthetic varnishes and safer methods for removal of discoloured overpaint.
-(See staff profiles for individual publications and research interests).
+Our paintings conservators have ongoing research interests within the University of Melbourne, including the investigation of modern painting materials and methods, the materials and art practice of nineteenth century Australian artists, additives in modern synthetic varnishes and safer methods for removal of discoloured overpaint.